I grew up with a very healthy attitude to my weight.

-My two kids were playing the other day when my daughter (who is ten-months-old) tried to snatch her brother's game out of his hand.
+A couple of months ago my two kids were playing, when my daughter (who was ten-months-old at the time) tried to snatch her brother’s game out of his hand.

 He got annoyed with her and told her to go away and that she was fat.

 Not only was it out of character for him to behave like that with his sister, but to call her fat as an insult was particularly shocking.